issoftwaretools13/repoD/readme.md

 	ECURecord ecuRecord = balBTDongleLib.getEcuRecord(pos);
 	# the parameter is : int pos (position of the a particular record)
     # Note: The pos should not be a negative number and shoud be less than or equal to the size of ecuRecordsList that is formed in 'method 4'.

+### Method 5.1: to get the information related to the particular ECU, call the below function
+	balBTDongleLib.readEcuBasicnfo(ecuRecord);
+	# the parameter is: ECURecord ecuRecord

 ## Screen 4: Function selection

 ### Method 6: call this method on ecu clicked or on function selection load first call